mooseyscountrygarden.com » Rose Garden« New Zealand Roses | Modern Shrub Roses »

 Old-fashioned rose Crepsecule

 I don't grow many old-fashioned roses in my garden - yet!
-I'm interested in trying out some more, though - and visits to old-fashioned rose gardens always inspire me to write huge lists.
+I'm interested in getting more, though - and visits to old-fashioned rose gardens always inspire me to write huge lists.
+I love the history which accompanies old roses, with so many named after real people.

 It's so hard to choose the best one.
 I hope you'll enjoy my modest collection, which I promise will soon get bigger!